-An interesting way to learn the city’s history is with a free guided walking tour given by the Cane River National Heritage Area.
-You can find the tour times on the Natchitoches Convention & Visitors Bureau website.
+Discover Natchitoches’ rich history and culture with a free guided walking tour provided by the Cane River National Heritage Area, available for viewing times on the Natchitoches Convention & Visitors Bureau website.

 Famous Museums and Artworks